 Children are particularly vulnerable in the family car where secondhand smoke can reach hazardous levels even with the windows open.

 To protect children, smoking in cars and other vehicles carrying children was banned in 2015.
 It is against the law to smoke in a private vehicle if there's a young person under 18 present.

 Read about the law on smoking in private vehicles on GOV.UK.

 How safe is e-cig vapour?

-Smoking e-cigarettes, also known as vaping, doesn't produce tobacco smoke so the risks of passive smoking with conventional cigarettes don't apply to e-cigs.
+Using e-cigarettes, also known as vaping, does not produce tobacco smoke, so the risks of passive smoking with conventional cigarettes do not apply to e-cigs.

 Your GP can give you advice about quitting smoking.